UPES B.Tech Admissions 2025

 Discontinuity and Removable Types Discontinuity

-A function that is non-continuous, is said to be a discontinuous function.
+A non-continuous function is said to be a discontinuous function.

 There are various kinds of discontinuity at a point, which are classified as shown below: